Carnagion/dissertation/interim/interim.typ

 === Bounding

-A sequence's lower bound -- i.e. the best possible value for that sequence, assuming all future aircraft are scheduled with no delays -- can simply be calculated using the objective function as described in @objective-function-equation:
+A sequence's lower bound -- i.e. the best possible value for that sequence, assuming all future aircraft are scheduled with no delays -- can simply be calculated using the objective function as described in @objective-function-equation.
+The pseudocode for this is as follows:

 #algorithm(
     caption: [Objective function for runway sequences],